Public Service Loan Forgiveness

 Payments made under a standard plan that is longer than 10 years, such as what is generally given to consolidation loans, do not count towards PSLF

 Parent Plus loans are only eligible for the income contingent repayment (ICR) plan and only if they are consolidated under the Direct Loan program.
 Parent Plus borrowers pursuing PSLF should consolidate as soon as possible and apply for ICR right away to take advantage of PSLF.
+Note that Parent Plus loans, even if consolidated, were not eligible for the October 6th, waivers unless they are consolidated with non-Parent PLUS loans such as Stafford or Graduate PLUS that were taken out for the parent borrowers own schooling.
+They are however eligible for the one time IDR adjustment.

 Payments made on a defaulted loan do not count towards PSLF.
+If you rehabilitate a defaulted loan to get out of default, the payments made after loan rehabilitation will count.

 Payments made under a graduated or extended repayment plan generally do not count towards PSLF, unless that payment is in an amount equal to or larger than what the payment would be under a 10 year standard plan.
 This is a rare occurrence.
+These will count with the one time IDR adjustment.

 It does not matter who is making the payments for them to count for PSLF purposes.